-- Easy to reference.
 Sent and received messages and attachments can be stored safely, logically and reliably.
 It's a lot easier to organized emails than paper.

-- Fast.
 Message to send?
 Done, under a second!
-Email is by far the fastest form of written communication.
+Email as fast a form of written communication as any.

-Used well, email really is a superb productivity tool.
+Used well, email really is a superb communication and productivity tool.

 But you clicked to learn the advantages and disadvantages of email.

 Here's the flip side...

 Some emails cause upset or anger.
 A reply in the heat of the moment can’t be easily retracted, but it can cause lasting damage.

 Too many people send too much information.
 They often cite ‘need to know’ as the justification.
 Learn how to use email effectively and you’ll reduce time wasted on this.